 Commerce Square

-The city of Lisbon’s largest public square, Commerce Square, commands a vast and vibrant space of symmetry and splendor.
+The city of Lisbon’s largest public square, Commerce Square (Praça do Comércio), commands a vast and vibrant space of symmetry and splendor.

 Formerly the Royal Palace of Ribeira until the destructive earthquake of 1755, Commerce Square is still fondly known as Palace Yard (Terreiro do Paço).

-Commerce Square now includes the city’s best restaurants and the oldest cafe, Martinho da Arcada, opened in 1782.
+Commerce Square now includes the city’s best restaurants.
+As well as the oldest cafe in Lisbon, Martinho da Arcada, opened in 1782.

 Lisbon Christmas Tree